swarmnyc/fulton-android/README.md

 There are many other features, see [PromiseKt](https://github.com/swarmnyc/PromiseKt) for more information.

 ## ApiClient
-ApiClient is a abstract class that handles REST APIs.
+ApiClient is an abstract class that handles REST APIs.
 You can use one ApiClient to handle any requests, but we recommend that creating different ApiClients for different API routes.
 For Example,

 ``` kotlin
 /* ProductApiClient handles all API calls of Product */